FudanDISC/ReForm-Eval/README.md

 Considering the sensitivity of LVLMs to the input prompts (Zeng et al., 2023), we additionally design an instability-aware evaluation strategy and introduce a metric to characterize such instability.

-**🔧ReForm-Eval serves as a reliable tool for quantitative analysis of LVLMs, aiding in the research and development of LVLMs.🔧**
+**ReForm-Eval serves as a reliable tool for quantitative analysis of LVLMs, aiding in the research and development of LVLMs.🔧🔧🔧**

 ## 📣 Update
 - **[2023-10]** We released a version of the original paper containing 16 models and 61 reformulated datasets!